German Empire: Colonialism

-Bismarck had originally dismissed the agitation for colonies with contempt; he favoured a Eurocentric foreign policy, as the treaty arrangements made during his tenure in office show.
+Bismarck had originally dismissed German colonialism with contempt, preferring a Eurocentric foreign policy, as the treaty arrangements made during his tenure in office show.
 As a latecomer to colonization, Germany repeatedly came into conflict with the established colonial powers and also with the United States, which opposed German attempts at colonial expansion in both the Caribbean and the Pacific.
 Native insurrections in German territories received prominent coverage in other countries, especially in Britain; the established powers had dealt with such uprisings decades earlier, often brutally, and had secured firm control of their colonies by then.
-The Boxer Rising in China, which the Chinese government eventually sponsored, began in the Shandong province, in part because Germany, as colonizer at Jiaozhou, was an untested power and had only been active there for two years.
+The Boxer Rising in China, which the Chinese government eventually sponsored, began in part because Germany, as colonizer at Kiautschou, was an untested power and had only been active there for two years.
 Seven western nations, including the United States, and Japan mounted a joint relief force to rescue westerners caught up in the rebellion.
 During the departure ceremonies for the German contingent, Wilhelm II urged them to behave like the Hun invaders of continental Europe – an unfortunate remark that would later be resurrected by British propagandists to paint Germans as barbarians during World War I and World War II.
 On two occasions, a French-German conflict over the fate of Morocco seemed inevitable.